 Pay Stub Lawyer – Employers are required by law to keep accurate records of what they pay their employees.
 If they don’t, it’s hard to prove overtime or minimum wage violations because no evidence exists.
 Thus, CA has passed strict record-keeping requirements.
 If employers don’t abide by them, they may be hit with stiff penalties that are awarded to the affected employees.
+This is a very ripe area of employment law.
+If you’re a victim, contact an experienced employment attorney as soon as you can.

-Wage Statement Attorneys in California
+Wage Statement Basics in California

 Employers are supposed to provide their employees with pay stubs on each payday.
 Each pay stub must include an accurate itemized statement in writing showing